Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-This issue is fully resolved by introducing a Metropolis-Hasting (MH) step between consecutive $\mathcal{G}_{\psi',\psi}$ transformations.
-Algorithm~\ref{alg:basicSampler} specifies the basic version of our Warp-U MCMC sampler.
-The algorithm proceeds by executing a random walk MH step at the beginning of each iteration followed by the stochastic transformations $\mathcal{F}_{\psi}$ and $\mathcal{F}_{\psi'}^{-1}$ with random indices $\psi,\psi'$.
-The ergodicity of this MCMC sampler will be verified in Section~\ref{sec:thoery:ergodicity}.
-It is worth noting that the proposed sampler is still valid if the MH step in Line~2 of Algorithm~\ref{alg:basicSampler} is replaced by other samplers, e.g., the Metropolis adjusted Langevin or Hamiltonian Monte Carlo samplers.
+Introducing a Metropolis-Hastings (MH) step between consecutive $\mathcal{G}_{\zeta',\zeta}$ transformations resolves this issue, see Algorithm~\ref{alg:basicSampler}.
+The algorithm proceeds by executing a random walk MH step at the beginning of each iteration followed by the stochastic transformations $\mathcal{F}_{\zeta}$ and $\mathcal{F}_{\zeta'}^{-1}$ with random indices $\zeta,\zeta'$.
+The proposed sampler is still valid if the MH step in Line~2 of Algorithm~\ref{alg:basicSampler} is replaced by other samplers, e.g., the Metropolis adjusted Langevin or Hamiltonian Monte Carlo samplers.
+It is worth noting that Algorithm~\ref{alg:basicSampler} is presented as a general sampler.
+It can take as input any potentially valid family of transformations $\sF_{\zeta}$, and a density $\varpi(\zeta|{\vtheta})$ for selecting $\sF_{\zeta}$.
+In this work, our primary focus is on the transformation class in~\eqref{eqn:warpUtrans:base} and the selection density in~\eqref{eqn:index_conditional}.
+The corresponding implementation details can be found in Section~S.1 of the online Supplement.